JosefR/can-node/README.md

 # can-node

-A simple STM32F072 evaluation board with a rature and humidity sensor and a CAN interface.
+A simple STM32F072 evaluation board with temperature and humidity sensors and a CAN interface.

 ![can-node board](/can-node.jpg)